charmplusplus/charm/doc/projections/manual.rst

 The control panel allows you to switch between the following communication characteristics:

--  Number of Messages Sent by entry methods (initial default view);
+-  Number of messages sent by entry methods (initial default view)

--  Number of Bytes Sent by entry methods;
+-  Number of bytes sent by entry methods

--  Number of Messages Received by entry methods;
+-  Number of messages received by entry methods

--  Number of Bytes Received by entry methods;
+-  Number of bytes received by entry methods

--  Number of Messages Sent externally (physically) by entry methods;
+-  Number of messages sent externally (physically) by entry methods

--  Number of Bytes Sent externally (physically) by entry methods;
+-  Number of bytes sent externally (physically) by entry methods

--  and Number of hops messages traveled before being received by an entry methods.
+-  Number of hops messages traveled before being received by an entry methods.
 This is available when the runtime option ``-bgsize`` (See section :numref:`sec:startingUp`) is supplied.